this page valid by W3C standards

 Mail: gnox -at- gnusystems (dot) ca.

-Technical note: All gnoxic pages are designed to display white text on a black background.
+Technical note: All gnoxic pages are designed to display white or light-colored text on a black background.
 Why?
-Because it's much easier on the eyes.
-See below for more.
+Mainly because i find it much easier on the eyes, for those who actually read the text onscreen (see below for more).
+It might even help to conserve energy (see the Blackle search site.)

 Publications